FlipsideCrypto/livequery-models/models/doc_descriptions/general/__overview__.md

             { }
         );

-    Running with multiple Solana token addresses at the same time
+    ex: Running with multiple token addresses at the same time

     WITH solana_addresses AS (
         SELECT